MHF0/Penetration-Testing/W02D05 Website Enmeration & Information Gathering ping,host,Nslookup.md

 	64 bytes from mrs08s05-in-x0e.1e100.net (2a00:1450:4006:807::200e): icmp_seq=7 ttl=115 time=54.9 ms

 We can know what is the IP address that google using it, it is `mrs09s09-in-x0e.1e100.net` but the `ping` commands it doesn't necessary always telling the troth, some website might block  thing probs, and we might know to be able to ping them  however they could still be online, so don't worry if the ping does not work perfectly.

+### Host
+Host command is used for DNS (Domain Name System) lookup operations.
+In simple words, this command is used to find the IP address of a particular domain name or if you want to find out the domain name of a particular IP address, the host command becomes handy.
+You can also find more specific details of a domain by specifying the corresponding option along with the domain name.

+Syntax:

+	host [-aCdlriTWV] [-c class] [-N ndots] [-t type] [-W time] [-R number] [-m flag] hostname [server]

+Host IP_Address: This will display the domain details of the specified IP Address, let's scan  `tesla.com` by using this command `host tesla.com`

+	$ host tesla.com
+	tesla.com has address 199.66.11.62
+	tesla.com mail is handled by 10 tesla-com.mail.protection.outlook.com.